 Where It Fits

 I read Fictions by Jorge Luis Borges primarily for my personal HTR&W challenge, in which I’m reading through Harold Bloom’s list of short stories, poems, plays, and novels.
-But then, to my delight, I found that it is also a part of the Martel-Harper Challenge.
-Since it was so painful to read, I’m counting it for both challenges.

 Do you read books that you don’t like?
 How much do you read, not liking it, before you give up?